Sly-Kumi/GitHubCloneProject/README.md

-This is the descriptio of my repo
+This is the description of my repo
+Modification in main branch.